BURKE MOUNTAIN & COQUITLAM PARKS

-Burquitlam Garden Park was developed in 2000, and is the result of hard work and dedication between a number of community partners.
-This organic community garden provides residents with a location to garden, socialize, and to learn about organic gardening, water conservation, compo sting and mason bees.
+Burquitlam Garden Park was developed in 2000 and is the result of hard work and dedication between a number of community partners.
+This organic community garden provides residents with a location to garden, socialize, and to learn about organic gardening, water conservation, composting and mason bees.

 Walk, jog or take a stroll around this 5-hectare man-made lake, fish for trout or view some of the wildlife.
 Como Lake also features a children’s’ playground and picnic sites.

 Being one of the more popular parks for walkers and joggers, Como Lake is a great location if you want to get out and stroll around a beautiful lakeside setting.
-Enjoy a few laps around the one kilometre path, which circles the lake while viewing the wide variety of birds which make this area their home.
+Enjoy a few laps around the one kilometer path, which circles the lake while viewing the wide variety of birds which make this area their home.
 Relax on one of the lakeside benches in the early evening to watch the fish jumping or enjoy this quiet setting from one of the floating docks.

 A beautiful park located in historic Maillardville, Mackin Park offers visitors many amenities to enjoy.
 Three softball fields and one Little League baseball field are key features of this park in the summer.
 If organized sport is not your leisure choice, one can enjoy the perimeter trail for taking a leisurely stroll around the fields and along Nelson Creek.
-There are two tennis courts a playground or a children's wadding pools.
+There are two tennis courts a playground or a children's wading pools.

 Coquitlam's largest park at 435 acres, Mundy Park is filled with forest vegetation.
 Take a stroll on the walking trails that pass by Mundy Lake and Lost Lake.

-This 175-hectare park is located in the northeast comer if the Coquitlam features trails, picnic areas, rock knolls, lots of cedar and fir trees, birds and other wild life, Pitt Addington Marsh, Minnekhada Farm, and Minnekhada Lodge.
+This 175-hectare park is located in the northeast comer if the Coquitlam features trails, picnic areas, rock knolls, lots of cedar and fir trees, birds and other wildlife, Pitt Addington Marsh, Minnekhada Farm, and Minnekhada Lodge.
 Donated to the GVRD by the Provincial Government April 29, 1984.

 Full of Fraser Valley's last old growth trees, this forest area has several pleasant hiking and biking trails.
 Riverview Forest is located east of Mundy Park.

 Coquitlam's City Centre is highlighted by Town Centre Park and Lafarge Lake.
-The park contains 3 class A fields and 1 turf field, along with a rubberized eight lane running track and full field facilities.
+The park contains 3 class A fields and 1 turf field, along with a rubberized eight-lane running track and full field facilities.
 A Tot-Lot and Spray Park is located along the nature walk to Lafarge Lake.